voxel51/eta/docs/modules_dev_guide.md

 ```

 Note that the `annotated_frames_path` is omitted from the second data spec,
-which is allowed since the field was optional (i.e., a default value was
+which is allowed since the field was optional (a default value was
 provided in the metadata file).